The voice had been faint, but her mind had reacted as if she had heard her own name instead of Goda’s, and so she had opened her eyes to the void.

 “I’m sorry!”
 Kanna shouted.
 The tears came against her will.
 She wanted to act strong, but she couldn’t.
 “I just wanted to see!
 I just wanted to understand why Father spends all his time in the fields making this stuff!
 I wasn’t going to drink it!
 I just wanted to—”

-Her mother fell down to her knees in front of Kanna.
-She dropped the switch on the ground, and her face became serious, and her eyes filled with a rage that Kanna realized wasn’t directed at her at all.
+Her mother dropped the switch on the ground.
+She fell down to her knees in front of Kanna, and her face became serious, and her eyes filled with a rage that Kanna realized wasn’t directed at her at all.
 She took Kanna by the shoulders with a pair of stiff hands.

-Kanna took a shaky breath, a sob that she was trying to repress.
+Kanna took a shaky breath; it was a sob that she was trying to repress.
 “But…I want to know him.
 He’s my father.
 He—”

 “That man is barely a father.
 He doesn’t love you.
 He could never love you as much as I do.
 No one ever will.
 Don’t you know that, Kanna?
 And knowing that, why do you do this to me?
 Why are you so ungrateful?
 Why can’t you obey the boundaries I’ve set for you?
 They’re for your own good.
 Trust me that you can’t rely on that man.
 He has no affection for me or our house.
 He loves your brothers and sisters more than you, don’t you see?”